-Tissue donation and transplantation is one of the important branches of clinical surgery that involves the harvesting of tissue and organs from a donor to give a chance for a new life to a recipient.
+Tissue donation and transplantation is one of the important branches of clinical surgery that involves the harvesting of tissue from a donor to give a chance for a new life to a recipient.

 A potential recipient is an individual who has suffered damage to a vital organ in the body.
 The chances of staying alive for such a person is dependent on a tissue or organ transplant.

 Tissues and organs that are being harvested for the sole purpose of saving people’s lives and giving back hope include the kidneys, liver, pancreas, liver, cornea, lungs, intestine, bone marrow, bone, and so many others.
 In the United States alone, over one hundred thousand people are awaiting organ transplantation.

 The most notable aspect of tissue and organ transplantation is the cost.
 Even when individuals have the resources to afford a transplant, the matching tissue or organ may not be readily available.
 Before a transplant is done, certain factors must be put into consideration:

 Because the number of people needing organ replacement is increasing daily, it is difficult for individuals to get organs that will match their body system.
 It’s not enough for people to request for a tissue or organ.
 That part is simple.